williamd1k0/cyclecam/README.md

 ![](assets/mount-cam.jpg)

 >I'm not gonna lie, I always feared that the mount would break during use, but it never did, even after several rides on rough terrain.

+By the way, you can also try to use the camera without the mount (in different situations) or with a different mount.
+When I first started testing both the firmware and the app, I used the M5StickC Plus watch belt to strap the camera to my left wrist, and it worked fine (although all the images were slightly tilted).